Modern Impressionist

 Sunday, October 11, 2009

-My Third Collaborative Book Entry
+My Third Collaborative Book Entry, "Secrets" Upcoming Event:

 I am pleased to announce I just completed my third Collaborative Book assignment, as curated by my fellow ACE (The Arts Community of Easton) decorative book artist, Maryann J. Riker.
 I was honored she asked me for a third time to participate in the piece; as this is my third time as one of the collaborating artists featured.